Skip to content

 If you have a long quiz that isn't converting, try cutting it to 8 questions first.
 You'll likely see completion rates improve immediately.

+Use personalization to make it feel real.
 Customers are more likely to finish a quiz that feels like a genuine consultation.
 Using Information Recalls - recalling the customer's name on the results page, referencing their earlier answers - makes the experience feel tailored rather than automated.

 Personalized quiz using information recalls

+Email your subscriber list.
 Your existing subscribers are your warmest audience.
 Send a dedicated email introducing the quiz and what customers will get from it.
 Include the quiz as a link in your newsletter template so it gets ongoing exposure with every send.

-Email newsletter promoting the quiz
+An email newsletter promoting the quiz

 How to share a quiz link in email